regisftm/AZ-102-HOL/README.md

 ### What You'll Learn

-**Architecture & Design:**

-- Design hub-spoke topology with FortiGate HA in the hub
+- Design centralized security topology with FortiGate HA in the hub and multiple spoke VNets, including IP addressing strategy
-- Implement network segmentation across multiple VNets
-- Plan IP addressing for complex multi-VNet environments
-- Understand Azure Load Balancer integration with FortiGate HA

-**FortiGate HA Configuration:**

-- Deploy FortiGate Active-Passive HA in Azure
+- Configure Active-Passive high availability, failover mechanisms, and health probes
-- Configure External Load Balancer (ELB) for internet traffic
-- Configure Internal Load Balancer (ILB) for east-west inspection
+- Configure both External Load Balancer (for internet traffic) and Internal Load Balancer (for east-west inspection) with FortiGate
-- Understand HA failover mechanisms and health probes

-**Network Routing:**

-- Create and manage multiple route tables across VNets
+- Create route tables across VNets and implement user-defined routes to force traffic through the security hub
-- Configure UDRs for comprehensive traffic inspection
-- Implement asymmetric routing patterns
+- Understand north-south (internet) and east-west (inter-VNet) traffic flows, including asymmetric routing
-- Force all traffic through centralized security hub

-**Security Implementation:**

-- Create firewall policies for north-south traffic (internet access)
+- Build security policies for different traffic types and configure outbound NAT
-- Implement east-west traffic inspection between VNets
-- Configure NAT for outbound internet access
-- Use FortiView and logs for traffic analysis
+- Use FortiView, logs, and packet captures for traffic analysis and connectivity validation

-**Advanced Scenarios:**

-- Test HA failover scenarios
+- Test failure scenarios and demonstrate resilience for business value/ROI discussions
-- Troubleshoot routing and connectivity issues
-- Validate traffic flows with packet captures
-- Demonstrate business value and ROI

 ### Reference Architecture